iBatistic/FSB_PhD_thesis_template/README.md

 # FSB PhD Thesis Template

 This LaTeX template is designed for writing a PhD thesis at Faculty of Mechanical Engineering and Naval Architecture.
-It provides a structured format for organizing your research work and adheres to the guidelines set by the university.
+It provides a structured format for organizing your research work and adheres to the [guidelines](https://www.unizg.hr/istrazivanje/doktorski-studiji/obrasci-dr-sc-dr-art/znanstvena-podrucja-dr-sc/) set by the university.

+An alternative version, provided by Professor Milan Vrdoljan, is available at the following link: https://github.com/aerodyn/fsbthesis/tree/master

 ## Disclaimer